Tinkering with Python and Netmiko on basic stuff

 +-------------+-------+------------------+--------------------+---------+--------------+--------------+

-This is just a simple example of how you can use Python to automate different network processes.
-There are many others libs out there that you can use in conjunction with Netmiko that can allow you to do just about anything you can think of at even faster speeds.
+This is a simple example of how you can use Python to automate network tasks.
+There are many other libraries that you can use together with Netmiko to automate almost anything at even faster speeds.

 References